 Choosing the Right AI Tools

-The AI tool market is overwhelming — hundreds of tools, each promising to transform your business.
-This lesson gives you a systematic framework for cutting through the noise.
+The AI tool market is overwhelming -- hundreds of tools, each promising to transform your business.
+New ones launch every week.
+Choosing based on marketing materials is a recipe for wasted money and shelfware.
+This lesson gives you a systematic framework for cutting through the noise and picking tools that actually fit.

 The Tool Evaluation Framework